1M50RRY/koa2-vhost/README.md

 const vhost = require('koa-vhost')
 const STATIC_DIR = process.env.STATIC_DIR || 'static'

+/* Arguments
+ * list of hostnames (you need to create folders in static directory with the same names) - required
+ * Koa app object - required
+ * path to your static directory - required
-app.use(vhost(["example.com", "example2.com", "example3.com"], app, STATIC_DIR, 'default'))
+ * path to default folder (in case if none of hostnames matched this one will be used) - not required */ app.use(vhost(["example.com", "example2.com", "example3.com"], app, STATIC_DIR, 'default'))

 module.exports = app.listen(config.port, () => {